Synopsis

 - Austria’s Integrated Energy and Climate Plan, Mission 2030, Langfriststrategie 2050, and Regierungsprogramm 2020-2024: A critical analysis, by Azadeh Badieijaryani, Beatrix Hausner, Samira Karner, David Horvath (ÖGUT), 2022

-- Mariëlle Feenstra (Delft University of Technology) has written a policy brief for the Dutch Ministry of Education, Culture and Science (OCW) as input for the the sixty-sixth session of the Commission on the Status of Women (CSW66).
+- Mariëlle Feenstra (75inQ) has written a policy brief for the Dutch Ministry of Education, Culture and Science (OCW) as input for the the sixty-sixth session of the Commission on the Status of Women (CSW66).
 The policy brief focussed on gender and climate change, emphasising women’s role in the energy transition and the gender face of energy poverty.
 Feenstra’s recommendations were mentioned by the Minister in his speech to the general assembly.
 A follow up meeting to discuss these recommendations will be planned with the Minister of Energy and Climate.
 The policy brief can be found in the report “Klimaatverandering & Gender”.

 The report was discussed at a workshop 8 December 2022. - Publication: Wågström Angelica and Michael, Kavya: Caring for energy, energy to care: Exploring the energy-care nexus through examples from Sweden and India, Journal for Energy research and Social Science (Science Direct)